-By asking about specific moments, you can test touchpoints in the journey against each other, but there is even greater flexibility here to go deeper.
-Whilst you can test different touchpoints entirely — for example a customer care vs a purchase interaction — you can also test different channels of the same touchpoint, for example, comparing customer satisfaction of purchases made in-store, by telephone and online.
+By asking about specific moments, you can compare touchpoints in the journey against each other, but there is even greater flexibility here to go deeper.
+While you can test different touchpoints entirely — for example a customer care vs a purchase interaction — you can also test different channels of the same touchpoint, for example, comparing customer satisfaction of purchases made in-store, by telephone and online.

-By doing this, you can begin to evaluate precise moments in the customer journey and see what works, what doesn’t and what you can improve.
+By doing this, you can begin to evaluate precise moments in the customer journey and see what works, what doesn’t and what you can do to improve customer satisfaction.

-Then, with this information you can start digging to understand the why.
-By understanding why customers feel the way you do, and why satisfaction is lower (or higher!) than what you’d expect, you can start to identify the actions you need to take to improve their experiences and better satisfy their needs.
+By then focusing on why customers feel the way they do, and why satisfaction is lower (or higher!) than what you’d expect, you can start to identify the actions you need to take to improve their experiences and better satisfy their needs.

-Identifying and taking action on key areas will have an economic impact and tangible benefits for your business too, because satisfied customers are more likely to return, spend and recommend to others.
+Identifying and taking action on key areas will have an economic impact and tangible benefits for your business too, because satisfied customers are more likely to return, spend and recommend to others, compared to unhappy customers.

-By linking your experience data (in this case what your customers are saying about satisfaction) to your operational data (eg how much they spend, whether they become repeat customers etc.) you can de-risk important decisions.
+By linking your experience data (in this case what your customers are saying about satisfaction) to your operational data (e.g. how much they spend, whether they become repeat customers, etc.) you can improve reporting quality and insights generation.
 You can see how improving the customer experience — making sure their needs are met and they are satisfied — at specific points in the customer journey boosts metrics such as loyalty, basket size and ultimately the bottom line.